Monday, February 3, 2020

 AND HE WAS LOOKING FOR ASIA: Alternatives to the Story of Christopher Columbus Today

-In the so called Dark Ages - what historian Michael Wood on PBS describes as the "barbarian becomes the Roman, forming the 'Barbarian West'".
-Goths, Visigoths, Merovingians, Avars, Huns, migration peoples of the 2ed to the 6th Century whose oral traditions and animism were suppressed by the literary traditions and religion of the Mediterranian.
+In the so-called Dark Ages Goths, Visigoths, Merovingians, Avars, and Huns - migration peoples of the 2nd to the 6th Century whose oral traditions and animism were suppressed by the literary traditions and religion of the Mediterranean.
 Venerable Bead in the 8th C. taught that the peoples of the Barbarian West were chosen Christian heirs of the Roman Empire destined to lead humanity to the City of God.

 The art of polychrome fibula pins, the only remains today of the original traditions of the migration peoples.
-Picasso's bull is identical to migration peoples art.
-“Christopher Columbus wore a round fibula pin with studded semi precious stones worked with interlacery”, ...perhaps, yes say perhaps...
+Picasso's bull is identical to migration people's art.
+“Christopher Columbus wore a round fibula pin with studded semi-precious stones worked with interlacery”, ...perhaps, yes say perhaps...

-In looking for Asia, the myths and perceptions of Asia were foremost: the Tree of Life motif, the fountain of youth, El Dorado, Hawaii’s paradise, Hitler's Valhalla, temple of racial purity.
+In looking for Asia, the myths and perceptions of Asia were foremost: the Tree of Life motif, the fountain of youth, El Dorado, Hawaii’s paradise, Hitler's Valhalla, a temple of racial purity.
 Midst all this how did East-West become polar opposites? if in deep history there was contact and interest in Asia then there are cultural ties we live with yet to be discovered, their implications yet to be unraveled.

 Jorge Tacla, Study on One Transformation Oil on Jute 1991

 Vaclav Havel, Feb.
-4, 1992 in the NYT: "The fall of Communism can be regarded as a sign that modern thought - based on the premise that the world is objectively knowable, and that the knowledge so obtained can be absolutely generalized - has come to a final crisis.
-We are looking for an objective way out of the crisis of objectivity....
+4, 1992, in the NYT: "The fall of Communism can be regarded as a sign that modern thought - based on the premise that the world is objectively knowable, and that the knowledge so obtained can be absolutely generalized - has come to a final crisis.
+We are looking for an objective way out of the crisis of objectivity...
 Things must once more be given a chance to present themselves as they are, to be perceived in their individuality.
 We must see the pluralism of the world, and not bind it by seeking common denominators or reducing everything to a single common equation.
-Soul, individual spirituality, first-hand personal insight into things; the courage to be oneself and go the way one's conscience points, humility in the face of the mysterious Order of Being, confidence in its natural direction and, above all, trust in one's own subjectivity as the principal link with the subjectivity of the world - these are the qualities that ...the future should cultivate."
+Soul, individual spirituality, first-hand personal insight into things; the courage to be oneself and go the way one's conscience points, humility in the face of the mysterious Order of Being, confidence in its natural direction, and, above all, trust in one's own subjectivity as the principal link with the subjectivity of the world - these are the qualities that ...the future should cultivate."

-“I suddenly realized that the molecules in my body, and the molecules in the spacecraft and in my partners bodies were manufactured in … the furnaces of stars.
+“I suddenly realized that the molecules in my body, and the molecules in the spacecraft and in my partner's bodies were manufactured in… the furnaces of stars.
 Suddenly those were my molecules, not intellectually but viscerally.”
 (He points to his heart.
 Samadhi).
 The late Edgar Mitchell, astronaut.

 Read more